 Common Agency Mistakes in Making Responsibility Determination Decision & SBA COC Referrals Under FAR 19.6

-Agencies don’t always comply with certificate of competency requirements: Federal government agencies sometimes make decisions that do not comply with the congressional intent of the COC regulations.
+Agencies don’t always comply with government certificate of competency requirements: Federal government agencies sometimes make decisions that do not comply with the congressional intent of the COC regulations.
 See FAR 19.6.
 For example, when analyzing determining contractor responsibility and certificates of competency, the contracting officer may sometimes mistake what is a true proposal defect for a contractor responsibility concern.
 By doing so, he or she can justify its outcome by just sending the Certificate of Competency request to the SBA.
 See Manus Medical, LLC.

 Protesting SBA COC decisions can be very difficult since the SBA has very broad authority to make contractor responsibility determination decisions.
 In order to succeed, contractors would have to start at the beginning of the proposal submission phase.

 For example, some government contracting agencies may mistake a bid responsiveness issue as contract responsibility issue.
-Federal appeals courts have decided that agencies cannot send a refer a proposal for an SBA Certificate of Competency directly to cure a proposal defect.
+Federal appeals courts have decided that agencies cannot send a refer a proposal for an SBA COC directly to cure a proposal defect.
 These are issues that our GAO contract protest lawyers can address on your behalf.

 Focusing on the right phase of Agency action is critical: For technical responsibility determination concerns for small businesses, the Contracting Officer MUST refer the matter for a Certificate of Competency decision.
 However, the important issue for contractors seeking to litigate the matter in a bid protest or appeal, the answer usually lies at the initial evaluation phase.
 Courts generally will not question the agencies decision as to whether there is a true responsibility issue unless there is clear error.

-Basics About 13 CFR 125.5 SBA Certificate of Competency COC Protests
+Basics About 13 CFR 125.5 SBA COC and Government Certificate of Competency Bid Protests